Students may only submit one application for one research proposal.

 University of Manitoba Max Rady College Medical students who have successfully completed their 2nd year in Medicine.
 University of Manitoba medical students who have completed their 1st year in Medicine that have a previous degree may apply as well.Students must be in good academic standing in the regular MD program in order to enrol in the program.
 There are no registration fee's accessed by this program although the University may assess some institutional fee's.

-Students will be evaluated on their written report and oral presentation by the the Undergraduate Medical Student Research Programs Committee at the time of the oral presentation.
+Program Completion; Students will be evaluated on their written report and oral presentation by the the Undergraduate Medical Student Research Programs Committee.
+Committee members will review the written reports and be present at the oral presentation.

 This program is funded by the Dean, Max Rady College of Medicine.
 These funds are used only to provide stipendiary support for the student.
 All research costs are born by the supervisor, from either research grants or departmental funds.

 How to Apply

 A call for applications will be circulated annually.
 Abstracts from potential supervisors will be posted on the website and students advised via email.
 Students are encouraged to source and contact potential supervisors who have not posted abstracts.
 As well, students may also review the posted B.Sc.(Med) abstracts on the B.Sc.(Med) website for leads on potential projects and/or supervisors who would be interested in supervising a MED II Research student as well.